Garrett Sheehan

-Garrett Sheehan is a former judge of the Irish Court of Appeal from 2014 until 2017.
-Prior to his appointment to the Court of Appeal, he was a judge of the Irish High Court from 2007.
+Garrett Sheehan is a retired Irish judge who served as a Judge of the Court of Appeal from 2014 to 2017 and a Judge of the High Court from 2007 to 2014.

 He was educated at University College Dublin and the Law Society of Ireland.
 He was enrolled as a solicitor in 1969.
 He is a bencher of the King's Inns.

 He retired from the bench in 2017.
 On 9 December 2020, he was appointed by President Michael D. Higgins to the position of Chairperson of the Standards in Public Office Commission.